West Virginia

 Does West Virginia require police to get a warrant before using a drone?

 Article 61-16 does not include a dedicated law-enforcement warrant provision comparable to some neighboring states.
-Section 61-16-2(a) exempts law enforcement acting within constitutional limits, meaning ordinary Fourth Amendment warrant requirements, rather than a separate state statutory warrant floor, govern police drone use.
+Section 61-16-2(d) exempts law enforcement acting within constitutional limits, meaning ordinary Fourth Amendment warrant requirements, rather than a separate state statutory warrant floor, govern police drone use.

 Are there drone rules for hunting in West Virginia?